Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### The following features are more likely to bug out at times and require user intervention to fix:
 - Equipping/unequipping gear and companion player equipment selection.
     - Player can lock up or have the wrong gear equipped.
 The game will periodically force-equip what gear it thinks is best.
 Until a proper solution is found, the only recourse is to manually re-equip the unequipped items.
-    - The Favorites and Magic Menu selected entries reset when a companion player equips an item and must be refreshed by moving one category over and back again, which will reset the selected entry.
-Still looking for a seamless solution.
     - Ammo must be equipped 1 unit at a time for companion players to avoid creation of new inventory entries each time the ammo is equipped and to avoid issues with unequipping a large quantity of ammo at once.
 	- Equipped bound weapons will sometimes bug out, become invisible, or get unequipped by the game when picking up an object of the same type from the overworld.
 Must sheathe, draw, and cast the spell again to re-equip the weapon.
+	- Player 1 can have their weapons/spells unequipped after being revived.
 - Player revive system.
     - 'All or nothing' system to incentivize team play: if one player dies, all players die.
     - Refrain from saving while a player is downed.
     - The game may sometimes consider player 1 as dead after they are downed, which can bug out certain spells (such as Vigilant's weapon arts) or interactions (such as interacting with Myrad Keepers in Enderal).
 Must load a save made before the bug appeared to fix.
 - Menu control assignment.
     - Since the mod cannot always determine the triggering source of certain menus, such as Message Box menus triggered externally by scripts, the wrong player can gain control of menus at times.
 A colored border that matches the menu-controlling player's crosshair color is drawn around the screen to indicate which player is in charge of menus.
-    - Refrain from opening load doors, fast-traveling, or saving while menus are open, especially if a companion player is controlling menus.
+    - Refrain from opening load doors, fast-traveling, changing cells, or saving while menus are open, especially if a companion player is controlling menus.
 Data from the companion player (ex. name, race name, skill levels, or inventory) may still be copied to player 1 when the game saves, which can only be undone by reloading an older save.
 - Spellcasting for companion players:
 	- Left and right hand casting can feel 'sticky' or unresponsive at times.
-Will require sheathing and drawing the spells and potentially trying some of the debug options to reset the hand casters.
+Will require sheathing and drawing the spells and potentially trying some of the debug options to reset the hand magic casters.
 	- Moving further away from the camera can lead to a slower casting charge speed and less responsive casting overall.
 Haven't found the cause for this yet.
 	- Fire-and-forget spellcasts can fail if a bound weapon is equipped in the other hand.